webability-go/xmodules/README.md

 import "github.com/webability-go/xmodules/context"

+- tools: is used to give some basic tools for keys, passwords, uuid, md5.

+import "github.com/webability-go/xmodules/tools"

 - stat: tables to keep stats of use of anything, from site hits to IOT events.

 import "github.com/webability-go/xmodules/stat"